2012 Minnesota Lynx season

-The 2012 WNBA season is the 14th season for the Minnesota Lynx of the Women's National Basketball Association.
+The 2012 Minnesota Lynx season was the 14th season for the Minnesota Lynx of the Women's National Basketball Association, and the 3rd season under head coach Cheryl Reeve.

 The Lynx were the defending WNBA Champions, having won the 2011 WNBA Finals over the Atlanta Dream.
 The Lynx qualified for the playoffs, and finished with the best record in the WNBA.
 On October 7, 2012, the Lynx won their second straight WNBA Western Conference championship, earning a spot in the 2012 WNBA finals.

 Transactions

-WNBA Draft
+WNBA draft

-The following are the Lynx' selections in the 2012 WNBA Draft.
+The following are the Lynx' selections in the 2012 WNBA draft.